Heroic-Games-Launcher/HeroicGamesLauncher/README.md

 # Heroic Games Launcher

 This app is a Linux GUI for the tool [Legendary](https://github.com/derrod/legendary), a Linux native alternative to the Epic Games Launcher.
+It is built with Web Technologies like: Typescrypt, React, NodeJS and Electron.

 ### [Design based on the UI/UX Research by Biliane Moreira ](https://bilianemoreira.com/heroic-game-launcher-for-linux)